JRC1995/ZeroPromptSearch/readme.md

 }
 ```
 ### Requirements
-* See ```requirements.txt``` (the main big 3 libraries are Huggingface Transformers, vLLM, and PyTorch - rest mostly being dependencies.)
+* See ```requirements.txt``` (the main big 3 libraries are Huggingface Transformers, vLLM, and PyTorch - the rest mostly being dependencies.)
-* [vLLM](https://vllm.readthedocs.io/en/latest/) needs to be built from source at the moment.
+* [vLLM](https://vllm.readthedocs.io/en/latest/) needs to be built from the source at the moment.
 Use this [branch](https://github.com/vllm-project/vllm/tree/6fc2a38b110f9ba6037b31ee016f20df32426877) for consistency but the latest version would probably work too.

 ### Model Setup

-The code base is mainly set up to work with vLLM compatible models.
+The code base is mainly set up to work with vLLM-compatible models.

 * A few models like [LLAMA-instruct](https://huggingface.co/upstage/llama-30b-instruct-2048) and [Redmond](https://huggingface.co/NousResearch/Redmond-Puffin-13B) are already setup.
 But change the model weight paths as you need in ```model.py``` (see the constructor of generator class).
 I use locally downloaded checkpoints paths so it will not work out of the box unless you download the checkpoints in a similar path or change the path.